andra-matei/wiki2/README.txt

 "words".
 Then, it analyses each word from "words".
 If it contains only letters, has a length bigger than 2 and is not a preposition, then it can be put in the "wordCount" Map.
-In "wordCount", each word is stored together with its number of occurences.
+In "wordCount", each word is stored together with its number of occurrences.
-After that, the new entry (the processed article) is being persisted in the database.
+After that, the new entry (the processed article) is persisted in the database.

 **ParseFile.java

 The method readFromFile() receives a file path in order to process the file.
-It calcules the article's final title.
-If the method can find the results of the given article, then it sends this information to the method isFromDatabase() and puts the top Ten Words in the "wordList".
+It calculates the article's final title.
+If the method can find the results of the given article, then it will send this information to the method isFromDatabase() and will put the top Ten Words in the "wordList".
-Otherwise, it calculates the top ten words of the article by calling the countWords() method.
+Otherwise, it will calculate the top ten words of the article by calling the countWords() method.